rglos/recipes/chicago-deep-dish-pizza.md

 ## Cooking

+- Preheat oven to 425 - no convection, we don't want to burn the exposed crust.
 - Should take about 35-45 minutes to cook the crust nicely.
 - Cook 15 min then turn 180 degrees and cook another 15
 - Cook another 10 as desired - that's you cooking
-- Pull out pizza, switch to oven broil, sprinkle parmesian cheese over top
+- Pull out pizza, switch to oven broil, sprinkle parmesan cheese over top
 - Move pizza to broil height for a few minutes
 - Cool 10 minutes and slice to serve